Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 - [Erika Heidi](https://dev.to/erikaheidi/how-to-dynamically-update-twitter-cover-image-to-show-latest-followers-using-php-gd-and-twitteroauth-62n)
 - [Devesh](https://blog.deveshb.me/create-a-real-time-twitter-banner)

-My first thoughts were to build this in PHP and use the ImageMagick library.
-However, I thought a node script might be more fun to play with.
+I first thought of building this in PHP and using the ImageMagick library.
+However, I felt a node script might be more fun to play with.

-You can see the end result on my own Twitter page: [@DailyDevTips1](https://twitter.com/DailyDevTips1)
+You can see the result on my own Twitter page: [@DailyDevTips1](https://twitter.com/DailyDevTips1)

 ![Dynamic Twitter header](https://cdn.hashnode.com/res/hashnode/image/upload/v1624947472196/usJIaly3u.jpeg)